opulencephp/docs/orm-data-mappers.md

     /** @var Post $post */
     public function update(IEntity &$post)
     {
-        // In our case, an update will do the same thing as an addition
+        // In this case, an update will do the same thing as an addition
         $this->add($post);
     }